 Similar to buses, trains are relatively safe but accidents unfortunately occur from time to time.
-Here are some tips for keeping yourself safe and help you avoid train accident claims.
+Here are some tips for keeping yourself safe and to help you avoid train accident claims:

 - Stay alert around trains; they can come from either direction on the platform and some may be moving faster past the platform if they are not stopping at your station.

 - Always stand behind safety lines and wait for the train to come to a complete stop before getting on or off the train.

 - When you are on board, if you can’t get a seat, be sure to hold on when the train is moving.